An interface is used to divide the uses of features common to several elements from their implementations, which simplifies their re-usability.

-If a procedure expects an "Interface Xxx" parameter, any element that implements all the procedures and methods of interface can be passed in parameter.
+If a procedure expects an "Interface Xxx" parameter, any element that implements all the procedures and methods of interface can be passed as parameter.

 A compilation error occurs if the element does not implement all the methods and all the properties.

 The real class does not have to explicitly implement the interface.
 However, all methods and all properties must be found.

 - The interfaces can be used from an external component.

 - Interfaces exported from a component: The interface should not be declared in the initialization code of project.
 Indeed, in this case, the projects that call the component will not see the interface.